PIH/petl/docs/examples/malawi-consolidated/README.md

 ### Prepare a target SqlServer database to use.

-See the documention under [SQL Server Docker](../sqlserver-docker) for guidance on how to set up a SQL Server instance up with Docker if you don't otherwise have one available.
+See the documention under [SQL Server Docker](../sqlserver-docker) for guidance on how to set up a SQL Server instance with Docker if you don't otherwise have one available.
 You will be able to connect to this using your SQL client of choice (Intellij, Toad, etc).
 You can also choose to use an existing SQL Server instance (eg. in Azure or otherwise) if you have one available.
+If you use the provided SQL Server image, it will create a database for you when you run it.
+If you use an existing SQL Server instance, you need to ensure you have an empty database created to use as the target.

 Update the "consolidatedReporting" property within the [application.yml](./application.yml) file with the relevant server, name, port, user, and password for this database.